 Federal Drug Manufacturing – 21 U.S.C. § 841

-Drug manufacturing is clearly a crime at the state-level.
+Drug manufacturing is clearly a crime at the state level.
 For a drug manufacturing case to become a federal crime, specific factors have to occur.
-For example, the crucial factors include how much drugs were manufactured, and if the drug manufacturing was connected to a large-scale illegal drug operation.
+For example, the crucial factors include how much drugs were manufactured and if the drug manufacturing was connected to a large-scale illegal drug operation.

 Under 21 U.S.C. § 841, a federal drug manufacturing case could be filed against any person who is a participant in the drug production process.
 This would include any person who provides chemicals or equipment used to manufacture illegal drugs or a controlled substance.

-Unfortunately, when it comes to manufacturing of drugs, if the federal government gets involved, such as the FBI, Homeland Security, DEA, Secret Service, any of their agents, then you can bet you'll possibly be looking at mandatory minimum sentences.
+Unfortunately, when it comes to the manufacturing of drugs, if the federal government gets involved, such as the FBI, Homeland Security, DEA, Secret Service, or any of their agents, then you can bet you'll possibly be looking at mandatory minimum sentences.

 In order to give readers more useful information about the laws on drug manufacturing laws, our federal criminal defense attorneys are providing a detailed review below.